KXST

-KXST (1140 AM) is a commercial radio station licensed to North Las Vegas, Nevada, and broadcasting to the Las Vegas metropolitan area.
-The station is owned by Audacy, Inc., but is currently silent.
+KXST (1140 AM) was a commercial radio station licensed to North Las Vegas, Nevada, and broadcasting to the Las Vegas metropolitan area.
+The station was owned by Audacy, Inc. It aired a sports radio and sports betting format, primarily from the co-owned BetQL Network and the CBS Sports Radio Network.
+That programming continues on 98.5 KLUC-FM-HD2, also owned by Audacy.

-KXST's transmitter is near Nellis Air Force Base and Interstate 15, on East Tropical Parkway; the sale of the site is a factor in the station's current silence.
-It was powered at 10,000 watts by day, using a non-directional antenna.
+KXST's transmitter was near Nellis Air Force Base and Interstate 15, on East Tropical Parkway; the sale of the site is a factor in the station's closure.
+Its transmitter power output was 10,000 watts by day, using a non-directional antenna.
 Because AM 1140 is a clear channel frequency reserved for XEMR in Monterrey, Mexico, and WRVA in Richmond, Virginia, KXST reduced its power to 2,500 watts and used a directional antenna at night.

 History

 First years on 1050 AM

 In 1956, the station first signed on as KRBO.
 It was owned by Rainbow, Incorporated, hence the call sign.
 The station's original city of license was Las Vegas, and it broadcast on 1050 kHz.
-Because there is a Class I-A station on 1050, XEG in Monterrey, Mexico, then powered at 150,000 watts, KRBO was limited to only 250 watts and was a daytimer, required to be off the air at sunset.
+Because there is a Class I-A station on 1050, XEG in Monterrey, Mexico, with 150,000 watts, KRBO was limited to only 250 watts and was a daytimer, required to be off the air at sunset.

 Move to 1140 AM, subsequent formats

-The station was acquired by Meyer Gold, who relocated the studios to the New Frontier Hotel and Casino, changing the call letters to KLUC, for "Luck".
+The station was acquired by Meyer Gold, who relocated the studios to the New Frontier Hotel and Casino, changing the call sign to KLUC, for "Luck".
 Gold was able to get the Federal Communications Commission to allow a move to 1140 kHz in the late 1960s.
 That was coupled with a boost to 1,000 watts and eventual full-time broadcasting.

 In the past, AM 1140 ran a variety of formats, including adult contemporary in the 1970s and mid-1980s as KMJJ, heavy metal The Crusher from 1987 to 1990, and then an AM simulcast of co-owned KLUC-FM.
 In 1993, the station switched to a tourist information service branded as KXNO Casino Radio, which carried a loop of advertising for shows, casinos and hotels in Las Vegas.